matloff/TidyverseSkeptic/README.md

 This is important, since many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
-This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near ban regarding loops, the '$', brackets, and so on.
+This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near ban regarding loops, the '$' sign, brackets, and so on.

 More details later in this document, in the section [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).